KxSystems/docs/docs/basics/application.md

 !!! tip "Make projections explicit"

     When projecting a function onto an argument list, make the argument list full-length.
-    This is not always necessary but it is good style, because it makes it clear the map is being projected.
+    This is not always necessary but it is good style, because it makes it clear the iterable is being projected, not applied.

     <pre><code class="language-q">
     q)foo:{x+y+z}